airtop-ai/examples-python/examples/web_agent/README.md

 - poetry==1.8.4
 - poetry-core==1.9.1

-To install, just run the following after downloanding the code
+To install, just run the following command after downloading the code

 `poetry install`